gigascience/gigadb-website/gigadb/app/tools/wasabi-migration/README.md

 # CNGB Wasabi migration tool

-This migration tool involves using [rclone](https://rclone.org) to copy dataset files from the backup server to a Wasabi bucket.
+This migration tool uses [rclone](https://rclone.org) to batch copy dataset files from the backup server to a Wasabi bucket.

 ## Prerequisites